Southern Delta Aquariids & Other Meteor Showers in Late July 2026

 By the way, late July isn’t the only time to catch meteors – read our full guide to meteor showers from June to September to plan your next skywatching session.

-Where to see the Alpha Capricornids in 2025?
+Where to see the Alpha Capricornids in 2026?

-The Alpha Capricornids are ideally placed for viewing from Australia, where the radiant in the constellation Capricornus passes high overhead.
+The Alpha Capricornids are well placed for viewing from Australia, where the radiant in the constellation Capricornus passes high overhead.
 From Sydney to Melbourne, and across Queensland, South Australia, and Western Australia, you’ll have excellent viewing conditions — just make sure to escape the city lights for the best experience.

 While the shower favors the Southern Hemisphere, it’s also visible from much of the Northern Hemisphere.
 Observers at mid-latitudes — including the southern United States, southern Europe, northern Africa, and parts of southern Asia — can still enjoy the display, particularly when the radiant rises higher in the late-night sky.

-How to watch the Alpha Capricornids in 2025?
+How to watch the Alpha Capricornids in 2026?

 To enjoy the Alpha Capricornids, choose a wide-open, dark-sky location and settle in for a relaxed evening of skywatching.
 Since the meteors can appear in any part of the sky, it’s best to lie back, look up, and scan broadly.
 You don’t need to face directly at the constellation Capricornus – meteors will streak across different areas of the sky, especially after the radiant has risen above the horizon.